Meet Our Team

 Josh Koch // Advisor - Worship Leader

-A native of Vassar, MI, Joshua married his wife Amy in 2007 and they now make their home in Plainfield, IN with their two sons, Jack & Carter.
+A native of Vassar, MI, Joshua now makes him home in Plainfield, IN.
+He is engaged to Hannah Evans and has two sons, Jack & Carter.

-A graduate of Olivet Nazarene University, Joshua has been a basketball official since 2012, working at the high school, NCAA, and professional levels and is the worship leader at Second Chance Church in Plainfield.
+A graduate of Olivet Nazarene University, Joshua has been a basketball official since 2012, working at the high school, NCAA/NAIA, and professional levels and is a worship leader who has written and played music all over the world.

 Joshua brings a valuable quality to the S.O.S team, with his combination of experience in officiating and in ministry.
-In August of 2018, he led worship at REF Conference 2018.
+Joshua has been the main worship leader in every REF Conference event since its inception in August of 2018.

 "Camaraderie is a huge piece of why I officiate.
 The majority of the relationships with other officials I form center around life, not basketball.
 I believe in S.O.S. because it creates a medium for officials to grow together inside and outside of basketball."